Vis4Sense/student-projects/2023-2024/raul-farkas/resources/market_investigation_asset_class_choice.md

 # Market investigation and asset class choice for the project

-When it comes to market, there are several asset classes that can be traded on various markets.
+There are several asset classes that can be traded on various markets.

 Examples of such asset classes include: